Barksdale Air Force Base: Origins

-Historical Land Use
+Technically, Barksdale AFB is neither in Bossier City nor Shreveport but, like all military bases, is an autonomous community with its own infrastructure.
+However, the base obtains its water from the Shreveport Water system, with a connection to the Bossier City Water System as a backup supply of water in case the Shreveport system is undergoing maintenance or emergency situations.

-Prior to the establishment of Barksdale Field in 1932, the area consisted of large cotton plantations that operated through the forced labor of enslaved African Americans during the 19th century.
-Following emancipation, the land was worked predominantly by Black sharecroppers and tenant farmers under exploitative conditions common throughout the post-Reconstruction South.
-The creation of Barksdale Field involved the acquisition of over 22,000 acres via eminent domain, including the clearing of more than 1,400 acres of former cotton plantation fields during the initial phase of construction.
-This process displaced numerous Black farming families and small landowners from Bossier Parish.
-This aspect of the land's history has received minimal public acknowledgment in the base’s official commemorations.
+Name

 Barksdale Field was named in honor of 2nd Lieutenant Eugene Hoy Barksdale (1895–1926) on 2 February 1933.
-Lieutenant Barksdale received his wings in Great Britain in 1918 and flew with the British Royal Flying Corps during World War I. Barksdale died on 11 August 1926, over McCook Field near Dayton, Ohio, when testing a Douglas O-2 observation airplane for spin characteristics.
-He did not recover from a flat spin, and while parachuting out of the plane his parachute was caught in the wing's brace wires, causing Barksdale to fall to his death.
+Lt.
+Barksdale received his wings in Great Britain in 1918 and flew with the British Royal Flying Corps during World War I. He died on 11 August 1926, over McCook Field near Dayton, Ohio, while testing a Douglas O-2 observation airplane for spin characteristics.
+He did not recover from a flat spin, and while bailing out of the plane his parachute was caught in the wing's brace wires, causing Barksdale to fall to his death.
 He was buried with full military honors in Arlington National Cemetery.